control-owl/QR2M/doc/Tasks.md

 #### New priorities

-1. Save wallet - done
-2. Open wallet - done
-3. Unify GUI icons - done
-4. Proxy - next (maybe later)
+1. Plan for new versioning
+2. Unify states
+3. Log

 #### Old tasks